Reactor™ - The manual

 • A device collection, containing all your cores and devices

-• A root layer configuration, containing the actual layers of the config
+• A root layer configuration, containing the actual layers of the configuration

 These files can also be shared between projects.
-This is for example useful when you have the same set of devices or panels in a studio but want to run different configurations on different days.
-While you can also simply duplicate the full project it might sometimes be useful to create these shared setups.
-In the advanced view of the project dialog you can view and change the underlying configs for the individual parts of your projects.
+This is useful when you have the same set of devices or panels in a studio but want to run different configurations on different days.
+While you can duplicate the full project, it might sometimes be more beneficial to create these shared setups.
+In the advanced view of the project dialog, you can view and change the underlying configurations for the individual parts of your projects.

 example tree